 In the churches of St. Nicholas the Wonderworker and St. Catherine Martyr, a delightful building in traditional Russian style inside Villa Abamelek, residence of the Russian Ambassador, it is possible to seal your commitment according to the Russian Orthodox tradition.

-For a ceremony according to the Waldensian evangelical rite, the Valdese Evangelical Church, located in Piazza Cavour (Prati district), is a charming neo-Romanesque building, with Liberty style decorative elements.
-The Chiesa Valdese of Via IV Novembre, also of neo-Romanesque architecture with neoclassical interiors, is a stone's throw from the magnificent Trevi Fountain.
+For a ceremony according to the Waldensian evangelical rite, the Valdese Evangelical Church, located in Piazza Cavour (Rione Prati), is a charming neo-Romanesque building, with Liberty style decorative elements.
+The Waldensian Evangelical Church of Via IV Novembre, also of neo-Romanesque architecture with neoclassical interiors, is a stone's throw from the magnificent Trevi Fountain.

 The Evangelical Lutheran Church of Via Sicilia, in the Ludovisi district, is the ideal place for the Lutheran evangelical wedding.
 A little curiosity: during the excavations for its construction, begun in 1910, an obelisk belonging to the Villa of Sallustio (the so-called Horti Sallustiani) was found.
 Today, that same obelisk is located in front of the Church of the Santissima Trinità dei Monti that surmounts Piazza di Spagna.